 Why Was Virginia a Military Target in 1781?

-Massachusetts caught the attention of the British years before the the gunshots started at Lexington and Concord, with the "massacre" in Boston in 1770 and the "tea party" in 1773.
+Massachusetts caught the attention of the British years before gunshots at Lexington and Concord, with the "massacre" in Boston in 1770 and the "tea party" in 1773.
 The port of Boston was closed to trade, stimulating two Virginia communities still in existence today to name themselves Boston in solidarity.
 (To distinguish itself from the Culpeper County community, the one in Halifax switched its name to "South Boston.")

 The British knew Virginia was exposed to attack from the sea, and that Virginia had no navy capable of defeating a British warship.
 However, the focus of the war was in the northern "colonies" until 1780.
-By that time, General Clinton had abandoned Boston, seized New York, and captured and then abandoned Philadelphia, the home of the rebellious Congress.
-Norfolk had been destroyed, and the only remaining large population center in the colonies was Charleston, South Carolina.
-Washington had surrounded New York with the American army, but was unable to gather enough men and supplies to attack the British fortifications.

-To break the stalemate, Clinton successfully attacked and seized Charleston in 1780.
+George Washington surrounded New York with the American army, but was unable to gather enough men and supplies to attack the British fortifications.
+To break the stalemate, Clinton expanded the war to the south, successfully attacking and seizing Charleston in 1780.
 By opening up a new front in the southern colonies, Clinton hoped to stimulate loyalists and convince the colonists to end the rebellion - or at least to reduce the flow of resources that maintained Washington's army.

-170 years later, Clinton was trapped in New York, surrounded by a hostile countryside and an armed force outside of the city.
-However, Clinton had easy access to supplies and military resources via a strong navy.
-From inside New York, he planned to implement Powhatan's strategy and hold on until the American's ran out of supplies and lost the will to fight.
+170 years later, Clinton had easy access to supplies and military reinforcements via the British Navy.
+Clinton chose not to attack the George Washington's army outside of New York, but instead to wait until the Americans abandoned hope.
+From inside New York, he planned to implement Powhatan's strategy and hold on, until the Americans ran out of supplies and lost the will to fight.

-After Clinton captured Charleston, Cornwallis marched through South Carolina and North Carolina in an attempt to to kill American soldiers, to destroy more rebel supplies, and to stimulate loyalists to seize control of southern colonies.
-The British and Americans fought several engagements in the Piedmont, and in most cases the British troops ended up controlling the battlefield at the end of the day.
-However, at the end of each battle Cornwallis had fewer soldiers and fewer supplies.
-He turned to the coast and resupplied at Wilmington, North Carolina, then aimed for Virginia in order to disrupt colonial supplies and to punish the Virginia supporters of the rebel cause.
+The British and Americans fought several engagements in the Piedmont of the Carolinas.
+Even when British troops won a fight and controlled the battlefield at the end of the day, Cornwallis had fewer soldiers and fewer supplies.
+He turned to the coast and resupplied at Wilmington, North Carolina, then aimed for Virginia in order to disrupt colonial supplies further and to punish the Virginia supporters of the rebel cause.

 Cornwallis was not the first to attack Virginia since Dunmore sailed away from Gwynn's Island.
 Several naval raids had seized tobacco and tobacco ships, destroyed warehouses, and frightened the politicians in the General Assembly, and Benedict Arnold succeeded in capturing Richmond in 1780.
 However, the 7,000 troops under Cornwallis were the largest army ever to invade Virginia - and, except for 1861-65, the last army to do so.

 Cornwallis marched to Petersburg first, then ranged throughout central Virginia.
 Colonel Tarleton led a cavalry raid on Charlottesville, in hopes of capturing the leaders of the General Assembly.
-Thanks to Jack Jouett, who raced from Louisa County to Charlottesville in time to warn the politicians "the British are coming" in the Virginia version of Paul Revere's ride, only a few members of the rebel legislature were captured.
-Cornwallis destroyed military supplies stocklpiled along the James River, then planned to go into winter quarters.
+Thanks to Jack Jouett, who raced from Louisa County to Charlottesville in time to warn the politicians that "the British are coming" in the Virginia version of Paul Revere's ride, only a few members of the rebel legislature were captured.
+Cornwallis destroyed military supplies stockpiled along the James River, then planned to go into winter quarters.

 He chose a location on the Coastal Plain with a deep harbor, where the British Navy in New York could easily provide new supplies and troops if necessary.
 After marching to Yorktown, Cornwallis received assurances that he would receive new troops and supplies.
 However, the French Fleet sailed up from the West Indies to block those reinforcements in the "Battle of the Capes," while George Washington and Count Rochambeau marched the American and French armies from New York to Virginia.